v0ncent/i-need-your-attention-bot/README.md

 # i-need-your-attention-bot
-A Discord Bot designed to spam ping someone until they send a message.
+One of the most annoying things to me is when I need to get someones attention in discord and they arent responding.
+So to counter this I created this simple bot to spam ping a target until they send a message.